jfzhuang/DMR/README.md

-# Video Semantic Segmentation with Spatial-Temporal Fusion and Memory-Augmented Refinement
+# Video Semantic Segmentation with Inter-Frame Feature Fusion and Inner-Frame Feature Refinement
 This repository is the official implementation of "Video Semantic Segmentation with Inter-Frame Feature Fusion and Inner-Frame Feature Refinement" (submitted to Pattern Recognition, 2022).
 It is designed for accurate video semantic segmentation task.

 ## Install & Requirements